All in-person training must wear a mask

 Workplace Accident Prevention.

-Standard First Aid – 16 Hours of Class Time
+Standard First Aid CPR/AED – 14–16 Hours of Class Time cost $75 per person

-The course includes the latest first aid and CPR guidelines from the Canadian Heart & Stroke and meets federal and a variety of provincial regulations for Standard First Aid and CPR.
-EPF instructors are Firefighters, Paramedics, or Combat Medics, Lifeguards, Professional teachers.
+The course includes the latest Red Cross First Aid/CPR/AED and meets federal and a variety of provincial regulations for Standard First Aid CPR/AED.
+EPF Instructors are Firefighters, Paramedics, Combat Medics, Lifeguards, and Professional teachers.

-We have over 150 combined years of teaching First Aid.
+We have over 150 combined years of teaching First Aid CPR/AED.

-This course includes Heart & Stroke 2015 CPR Guidelines, is recognized by the Workplace Safety & Insurance Board (WSIB) and meets Ontario Health & Safety (OHS) regulations for Basic First Aid.
+This course includes Heart & Stroke 2015 CPR/AED Guidelines, It is recognized by the Workplace Safety & Insurance Board (WSIB) and meets Ontario Health & Safety (OHS) regulations for First Aid/CPR/AED.

 Who should attend?